Is a mortgage secured or unsecured debt?

 Because secured loans have collateral to ensure the borrower pays back their debt, they are generally higher than unsecured loans.
 They are lower risk for the lender, so the amount offered can be higher.

 Student loans are a possible exception here.
-While they are unsecured, they can easily climb into the range of six digits.
+While they are unsecured, they can easily climb into the range of six figures.

 Take the first step toward the right mortgage